Spring Profiles and @Profile

 SpringApplication.setAdditionalProfiles("dev");

-To set profiles using Maven in Spring Boot, we can specify profile names under spring-boot-maven-plugin
+To set profiles using Maven in Spring Boot, we can specify profile names under spring-boot-maven-plugin in pom.xml:

 <plugins><plugin><groupId>org.springframework.boot</groupId><artifactId>spring-boot-maven-plugin</artifactId><configuration><profiles><profile>dev</profile></profiles></configuration></plugin>...